NYSCP Private Fostering Practice Guidance - North Yorkshire

 3.3 A person born in the United Kingdom prior to 1 January 1983 is a British citizen and is not therefore subject to immigration control.
 A child born in the United Kingdom after that date will be a British citizen if at the time of his birth his father or mother is a British citizen or lawfully settled in the United Kingdom.
 A new born child who is found abandoned in the United Kingdom is assumed to meet the above requirements unless the contrary is shown i.e. the child will be assumed to be a British Citizen.

 3.4 The Social Worker should check a privately fostered child’s passport to in order to ensure the child’s immigration status, in particular that the child is lawfully present in the UK.
 This should be done on the first occasion that the child is seen following notification that a Private Fostering arrangement is in place.
 This simple, practical step is also an important means of confirming the child’s identity.
 For children who are UK citizens, it is recognised that they may not hold a passport.
-A Local Authority or Private Foster Carer who is in any doubt about a child’s immigration or nationality status should advised to consult the Home Office Immigration and Nationality Directorate at the earliest opportunity.
+A Local Authority or Private Foster Carer who is in any doubt about a child’s immigration or nationality status should advised to consult the UK Visas and Immigration at the earliest opportunity.
 The Local Authority can also seek assistance from the authorities in the country of origin or the International Social Service (ISS) with a view to tracing the child’s parents and arranging for the child to be returned to them.
 In most cases, the ISS is able to provide for the exchange of medical and educational histories of a child, as well as to ascertain whether there would be any reasonable grounds not to return the child to his parents and whether parental responsibility has been terminated or circumscribed by any overseas authority, or to make arrangements for the reunification of the child with his parents overseas.

 4. European Economic Area (EEA) Nationals